top of page

 I shared my experience with one of my yogis who found it so hilarious, that I found her uncontrollably laughing throughout class—head in hands, tears in the eyes and her whole body shaking from laughing so much.

 The beautiful thing about this exchange was the fact that when I normally see this particular yogi, it’s at the end of a stressful day and she’s there because she needs yoga.
-It felt like I gave more to her that evening than I did in any of my prior yoga classes.
+It felt like I gave more to her that evening, when I felt that I had such little to give, than I did in any of my prior yoga classes.

 Life being the eternal education, this week I learned three things.